auv.danawebvn.com

 Majors

-Major Study Programs refer to the area of concentration, specialization or emphasis.
-Courses in the Major Study incorporate active learning strategies, emphasizing conceptual learning with applied hands-on experience, practical applications, group exercises, and term-long projects....
+Major Study Programs refers to the area of concentration, specialization, or emphasis.
+Courses will incorporate active learning strategies, emphasizing conceptual learning with applied hands-on experience, practical applications, group exercises, and term-long projects...

 HOSPITALITY MANAGEMENT & RESORT LEADERSHIP